Yensan2B/Joe-HomeBudget/README.md

 3. Add categories to your database to organize your expenses effectively.
 4. Start adding expenses with the desired amount, ensuring you can use whole numbers or decimals.
 5. Utilize the search bar to find specific budget items whenever you need them.
+6. To update or delete a budget item, simply right-click on the item in the app interface.